tarrade/proj_structure_code_workflow_ML/README.md

 # proj_structure_code_workflow_ML
 How to structure python code some some generic ML project.
-The idea is to have a generic template with an automatic worksflow.
+The idea is to have a generic template with an automatic workflow.

 # Structure